AndrewKeig/AndrewKeig/README.md

 ### 👋

-- $ I’m currently working with blockchain, ethereum, ripple, nfts and ipfs
+- $ I’m currently working with blockchain, ethereum, nfts and ipfs
 - ⚡ ~~Serverless all the things~~
 - Ξ decentralise some of the things
 <!--